-Reading Pre-Tests (average of all) 10%
+Reading Quizzes (average of all) 10%

 Research Project - Enumerative Bibliography 5%

 Research Project - Annotative Bibliography 5%

 Research Project - Thesis Statement and Formal Outline 10%

 Research Project - Rough Draft 10%

 Research Project - Peer Review 10%

 Research Project - Final Paper 20%

 Literary Analysis #1 10%

 Literary Analysis #2 10%

 Attendance and Participation 10%

 It is up to you, the student, to monitor your average and course progress.
 If at any time you feel that you need to discuss your course progress with me, it is your responsibility to make contact.
-You can find your current average via the 'Gradebook' link in Blackboard.